 Tips For Traveling Post The Pandemic

+Wondering when it will be safe to travel again?
 Traveling be it by plane, train or boat may seem daunting since Covid-19 cases are still being reported and countries are beginning to open for business.
-Read my tips on how to travel safely based off my trip from the United States to the UK amid the peak of the pandemic.
+Read my tips on how to travel safely based off my trip from the United States to the UK amid the peak of the pandemic and my trip to Italy once the travel ban was lifted in Italy.

 - Visit the site of the company you will be traveling with for their rules of traveling with them and the measure they are placing to protect their guests due to Coronavirus.